precice/preeco-orga/guidelines/guidelines-adapters-openfoam.md

 toc: true
 ---

-The OpenFOAM adapter conforms to the preCICE best practices and fulfills many of the additional criteria.
+The OpenFOAM adapter conforms to most of the preCICE best practices and fulfills many of the additional criteria.

 Metadata: